 Bird of Prey

-This crazy bike of the future was invented by John Aldridge.
+This crazy bike of the future was invented by John aldridge.
 John wanted to create a safe and fast bike that didn't put any pressure on the rider's spine.
 Bird of Prey makes the cyclist travel lying almost face down.
 Despite the strange riding position, the bike can reach amazing speeds.
 The mechanism is unique: you use a fairly smooth pedaling motion to propel yourself forward, but you have a low center of gravity which reduces the increased risk of falling.
 While it sounds bizarre, this bike of the future has proved popular with people with spinal problems.

 The contribution of Chang Ting Jen in the International Bicycle Design Competition is the perfect answer for people who have both a bicycle and a stretch of public transport on their commute.
-This sleekly designed bike of the future not only works brilliantly, it folds into a backpack so you can take it anywhere.
+This sleekly designed bike of the future not only works brilliantly, it folds up into a backpack so you can take it anywhere.

 This prototype bike of the future in cardboard by Cardboard Technologies aims to reduce the cost of ownership of the bicycle by opening the market to low-income communities.
 Founded by Izhar Gafni, the company hopes to market its cardboard bike within the next year for just under $ 60.
 How it is made?
 Well.
-Cardboard.
+Made of cardboard.
 With some details in recycled plastic.
 A cardboard treated to be highly durable, as well as fire and water resistant, and supports weight up to 125 kg ( 250 pounds ).

 Halfbike - the standing bike

-Halfbike it was designed to be a super efficient vehicle.
+half bike it was designed to be a super efficient vehicle.
 It works on the same principle as the bike but is a totally new transport experience.
-The bike of the future works using pedal steering controlled by a pair of cycling-looking handlebars.
+The bike of the future works by using pedal steering controlled by a pair of cycling-looking handlebars.
 The large front wheel allows you to go up to approx 32 kilometers per hour.
 The upright posture of the bike allows for excellent vision.

-Elliptigo use the design of an elliptical to create a crazy new kind of bike of the future.
+Elliptigus use the design of an elliptical to create a crazy new kind of bike of the future.
 The elliptical motion is much less tiring than a traditional pedal stroke, so this standing bike is great for those with limited physical abilities.

 The bike of the future?
 Grow it yourself!
 Bamboo is an amazing, fast-growing, sustainable and hard-wearing material.
 It can also be used as bicycle material which not only reduces the environmental costs of steel, but creates mind-boggling bikes.